Business Benefits of CI/CD

 CI/CD will ultimately become imperative for your business - the benefits are simply too many.
 Migrating from the legacy software release cycles to CI/CD won’t just accelerate the time-to-market, but also result in a productive and satisfied development team.

 As you journey through CI/CD, you’re bound to run into some challenges.
 Luckily, we have a piece for that!
-Read up on CI/CD challenges – and how to avoid them.
+Read up on CI/CD challenges - and how to avoid them, plus benefits for continuous integration specifically.